What is Patient Centricity in Clinical Trials?

 Create a communication toolkit in layperson’s language.
 In your toolkit, include basic information about what a participant can expect from the trial, and set clear expectations for required time commitments.
 If applicable, include the patient’s caregiver in the conversation, as well.

-If you’d like to talk with us about how you can make your clinical trial protocols and recruitment more patient-centric, get in touch today.
+If you’d like to talk with us about how you can make your clinical trial protocols and recruitment more patient-centric, get in touch with us today.